Memorial To The American Revolution

 In the 20th century, Chatham County continued to evolve with significant advancements in infrastructure and technology.
 The establishment of Fort Stewart in the early 1940s brought a military presence to the county, which further stimulated economic growth.
 Today, Chatham County is a diverse and thriving area known for its historic charm, vibrant culture, and its contributions to Georgia's economy as a leading tourist destination and major transportation hub.

-This timeline provides a condensed summary of the historical journey of Chatham County, Georgia.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Chatham County, Georgia.

 • 1732: Chatham County is established as one of the original counties of the Province of Georgia.